Here are five storylines heading into the Giants' Week 4 matchup with the Saints:

 "No surprise," Manning, 37, said.
 "Watched Drew play in college and his whole career.
 Known him for a long time so just he keeps doing it.
 He keeps being able to throw the ball accurately and still got great arm strength and get down the field, still runs around and looks young out there."

-Photos from the all-time series between the New York Giants and New Orleans Saints
+View rare photos from the all-time series between the New York Giants and New Orleans Saints.